yaikobzeray/dev-journal/activity_log.md

 Wrote Django management command for data seeding.
 Makes onboarding new devs much easier.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 05 December 2024 — Entry 4

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*